HK01

-HK01 (香港01) is a Hong Kong–based news outlet launched by Yu Pun-hoi, a former chairman of the Ming Pao.
+HK01 (香港01) is a Hong Kong news outlet launched by Yu Pun-hoi, a former chairman of the Ming Pao.
 Operated as both a physical newspaper and a news website, it was established in June 2015 and managed by HK01 Company Limited.
 The website went live on 11 January 2016.
 It publishes a weekly paper every Friday, the first edition of which was released on 11 March 2016.
 As of 2019, The company has a staff of approximately 700.

 Circulation

 As of October 2021, there were 1.7 million unique visitors viewing on HK01's websites and mobile applications on a daily basis, which made it the most influential news media in Hong Kong.
 Its mobile application was the most downloaded news app in both Apple App Store and Google Play Store in Hong Kong for more than 45 months since March 2018.

 Editorial stance

 HK01 claims to be an advocacy media for social reform, which serves to integrate social reform in the role of media and inspire people about social issues.
 It claims to aim at a third path in the political fights between the pro-democracy and pro-establishment camps.
-Its founder Yu Pun-hoi is a pro-Beijing businessman, who write opinions for the 01 Opinion column, while the staff of the media are more inclined to the pro-democracy camp.
-According to a 2016 survey, most Hong Kong college students believed that HK01 was a neutral media.
-It was criticised by the Hong Kong Free Press in 2019 as a pro-Beijing media.
+Its founder Yu Pun-hoi is a pro-Beijing businessman, who write opinions for the 01 Opinion column.
+It was remarked by the Hong Kong Free Press in 2019 as a pro-Beijing media.